mjpritchard/test-decap-help/content/docs/interactive-computing/jasmin-notebook-service-with-gpus.md

 ### Warning about large ML packages and HOME directory disk quota

-Please be aware that installing these packages into your `$HOME` directory will require multiple Gigabytes of free space.
+Please be aware that installing these packages into your `$HOME` directory will require multiple gigabytes of free space.
 If you are near your quota (100GB), then the installation may fail.
 It is important to note that an **installation failure may not report a violation of disk quota** even if that is the underlying problem.